fabric-testbed/UserInformationService/README.md

 Setup your env_template, source it.
 Then run `docker-compose --env-file env-template up`.

+Once the containers are up connect to `http://localhost:5000/ui` to interact with the service.

 # Deployment

 The application is intended to be Dockerized (see [Dockerfile](Dockerfile)) and deployed together with Nginx and VouchProxy